libellux/Libellux-Up-and-Running/docs/openvas/README.md

 ## Prerequisites

-Dependencies required to install OpenVAS 20.08 from source on Ubuntu 20.04:
+Dependencies required to install GVM 20.08 from source on Ubuntu 20.04:

 * `build-essential`
 * `cmake`